decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-12-19-cc-under-harsh-ps.md

 * LPS is not subsumed by asynchrony, whereas both UPS and BPS are.
 * In UPS, let $X$ be the maximum delay of any message, then UPS at time $GST+X$ becomes BPS.
 * In LPS, protocols can never reach a termination configuration where all non-faulty parties are in a state where they do not need to listen to messages.
+* For how this model distinction affects Simplex and Complex, see the [Simplex chapter](https://decentralizedthoughts.github.io/2026-05-25-chapter-simplex/).

 ## Epilogue